 Victim, suspect identified in Wadena shooting

 Around 2:30 p.m.
 Monday, the sheriff's office was called to the 300 block of Bryant Avenue Southwest in Wadena where a man had a gun.
-When an officer arrived at the home, a man was driving away and a female identified as Margaret St. Marie, 27, of Wadena, was found dead in the home from a gunshot wound, the police department reported.
+When an officer arrived at the home, a man was driving away and a female identified as Margaret St. Marie, a 27-year-old mother of three and Wadena resident, was found dead in the home from a gunshot wound, the police department reported.

 Antonio St. Marie, who is in custody, is identified as the suspect in this case.
+According to social media, he is the victim's ex-husband.
 He led officers on a chase into Otter Tail County that ended when the suspect crashed head-on into another vehicle on Highway 29 and County Road 75, according to authorities.

 The suspect was airlifted to a Twin Cities hospital with serious injuries.
 The driver of the other vehicle suffered non-life threatening injuries.